 Sharon Wood has never considered herself a hero.
 But in 1986, she became the first woman in North America to climb Mount Everest, the world’s highest peak.
 It was an astonishing personal and team accomplishment under conditions of extreme physical and mental duress.
 It was an example of ordinary people achieving extraordinary results – audiences love Sharon’s awesome story and always leave motivated to take on their own challenges.
 Her climb of Everest was only one facet of a more than 20 year experience being a professional and elite mountaineer, with numerous ascents of summits over 20,000 feet to her credit.

 Sharon has shared her inspirational story of achievement with hundreds of organizations throughout North America.
 She skillfully connects the powerful metaphor of Mount Everest to the challenges faced by individuals and teams striving for excellence in their own endeavors.
 Sharon Wood has been to the top of the world and back.
 For anyone wanting to be more effective in their life, her powerful story will leave you exhilarated.

 Founder and Chairperson of a private school in her community, President of her own company Adventure Dynamics Inc., the first North American woman to summit Mount Everest, a professional mountaineer and a mother of two sons – Sharon is leading a life rich with risk, challenge and change.

-Sharon’s memoir, Rising, is part mountain adventure story, part meditation on finding and sustaining passion and purpose.
-Mark your calendar for the scheduled release September, 2019 (Douglas McIntyre).
+Sharon’s memoir, Rising – is part mountain adventure story, part meditation on finding and sustaining passion and purpose.
+Get your copy now, scheduled release date September, 2019 (Douglas McIntyre).